Adjunct Faculty Frequently Asked Questions

 How much and when will I be paid?

 Compensation for adjunct faculty is based on the course(s) taught each term and the department chair will notify you as to the amount you will be paid per credit hour.
 This amount is determined by the department instructional wage budget and your individual qualifications.
-Payment begins one month after the term begins and occurs on the 3rd and 18th of each month throughout the term.
+Adjunct faculty members are paid in six or seven equal payments, based on credit hours/courses taught, after the semester starts.
+Payments begin in the pay period after 3rd week enrollment numbers are calculated, and amounts to be paid are verified by the department.
+Adjunct payments are paid on or before the 3rd and 18th of each month.You may access the adjunct pay schedules through the Payroll Office website.
 Direct deposit of paychecks is available for adjunct faculty, and may be arranged through the WSU Payroll Office.

 Does my department have specific guidelines for adjunct faculty?